-- 5. Consider the stochastic block model. - (a) Why is clustering with the second largest eigenvector of the expected adjacency matrix equivalent to clustering with the second smallest eigenvector of the expected Laplacian? - (b) Are these two approaches identical when clustering using the actual rather than the expected matrices? - (c) Describe a natural variant of the stochastic block model where these two algorithms would not be equivalent even on the expected matrices. - 6.
-Describe in a sentence or two the difference between finding a minimum cut and partitioning a graph with the second smallest Laplacian eigenvector. - 7.
+- 5. What is the sum of eigenvalues of the adjacency matrix of a graph with no self-loops?
+What is the sum of squared eigenvalues?
+Challenge question: What is the sum of cubed eigenvalues?
+Hint: The first answer is a fixed number.
+The second depends on the number of edges in the graph.
+The third depends on the number of triangles in the graph. - 6.
+Consider the stochastic block model. - (a) Why is clustering with the second largest eigenvector of the expected adjacency matrix equivalent to clustering with the second smallest eigenvector of the expected Laplacian? - (b) Are these two approaches identical when clustering using the actual rather than the expected matrices? - (c) Describe a natural variant of the stochastic block model where these two algorithms would not be equivalent even on the expected matrices. - 7.
+Describe in a sentence or two the difference between finding a minimum cut and partitioning a graph with the second smallest Laplacian eigenvector. - 8.
 Consider the datasets below.
 You must run standard k-means clustering on one and spectral clustering on the other.
 Which would you apply each method to?
 Why?

-- 8. Consider the two stochastic block model graphs shown below. - (a) Which do you expect to have the largest spectral gap $\sigma_1(\mathbf{A}) \sigma_2(\mathbf{A})$?
+- 9. Consider the two stochastic block model graphs shown below. - (a) Which do you expect to have the largest spectral gap $\sigma_1(\mathbf{A}) \sigma_2(\mathbf{A})$?
 Why? - (b) Which do you expect to have the lowest second-smallest Laplacian eigenvalue?

-- 3. Optimization/Gradient Descent (more on Problem Set 5) - 1.
-The difference of two convex functions f(x) and g(x) (i.e., [f-g](x)) is also convex.
+3. Optimization/Gradient Descent (more on Problem Set 5)

+- 1. The difference of two convex functions f(x) and g(x) (i.e., [f-g](x)) is also convex.
 Always?
 Sometimes?
-Never?

-- 2. The composition of two convex functions f(x) and g(x) (i.e., $[f \circ g](x)$) is also convex.
+Never? - 2.
+The composition of two convex functions f(x) and g(x) (i.e., $[f \circ g](x)$) is also convex.
 Always?
 Sometimes?
 Never? - 3.
-Let \mathcal{S} be a convex set and let $f{\mathcal{S}}(\vec{z}) = \begin{cases} 0 \text{ if } \vec{z} \in \mathcal{S} \\ 1 \text{ if } \vec{z} \notin \mathcal{S} \end{cases}$.
-Is $f{\mathcal{S}}$ a convex function?
+Let S be a convex set and let $f{S}(\vec{z}) = \begin{cases} 0 \text{ if } \vec{z} \in S \\ 1 \text{ if } \vec{z} \notin S \end{cases}$.
+Is f{S} a convex function?
 Either prove that it is, or give a counterexample. - 4.
 The sum of two G-Lipschitz functions is 2G-Lipschitz.
 Always?
 Sometimes?
 Never? - 5.
 The sum of two G-Lipschitz functions is G-Lipschitz.
 Always?
 Sometimes?
 Never? - 6.
 Which of the following loss functions would our analysis of gradient descent for convex Lipschitz functions apply to?
 For each, explain why or why not.